Primary sector businesses in Alert Level 3

 - farm gate and cellar door sales – for delivery or contactless pick up only.

-Primary sector businesses do not need to register to be able to operate under Alert Level 3, so long as they can do so safely.
+Primary sector businesses do not need to register with MPI to be able to operate under Alert Level 3, so long as they can do so safely.

 Under Alert Level 3, all businesses permitted to operate should have a COVID-19 Safety Plan that sets out how they operate safely.